sony/model_optimization/tutorials/quick_start/README.md

 #### Advanced model quantization example
 ##### Mixed-precision
-In this example, we employ the MCT Mixed-Precision quantization workflow to achieve a more aggressive reduction in the model's size.
+In this example, we use the MCT Mixed-Precision quantization workflow to further reduce the model's size, with minimal reduction in the quantized model accuracy.
-We use the same pre-trained mobilenet_v2 model as our baseline, with the goal of attaining a model size that is 1/5 of the original floating-point model size.
+We use the same pre-trained mobilenet_v2 model as our baseline, with the goal of attaining a model size that is 1/5 of the original floating-point model weights size.
 This is equivalent to a size reduction factor of 5.
 In contrast, the basic PTQ example illustrated earlier only manages to decrease the model size by a factor of 4.

 You can execute the following Python script to compress the model: